paulross/pprune-calc/A340-SBKP/README.md

 <img src="plots/aircraft_yaw.svg" width="350" />
 </center>

-The error term vastly exceeds the calculated data but, even so, there seems an interesting, but tentative, story in the estimated values.
+The error term vastly exceeds the calculated data but, even so, there seems a tentative, but interesting, story in the estimated values.
 At t=30 the aircraft yaws from -0.5 degrees at a rate of about 0.6 degree/second to the left reaching -1.9 degrees at the end of the video, a difference of -1.4 degrees.